The Pitfalls of the Keto Diet and Why Carb Cycling Is Better

 Your body will tell you if you’ve gone overboard with restricting carbs, or if you’ve gone too low for too long.
 Some of the negative symptoms of ketosis may include:

-- Dry eyes.
-Carbs help your mucus membranes produce the mucus that lines your gut and nasal passages, and keeps your eyes hydrated.
-Some people notice that after long-term carb restriction to 50 grams per day or less, their eyes become irritated.
+- Dry eyes: Carbs help your mucus membranes produce the mucus that lines your gut and nasal passages and keeps your eyes hydrated.
+Some people notice that after restricting carbs long-term (50 grams per day or less), their eyes become irritated.
 This is a sign that other necessary mucus membranes aren’t working as well as they could be.

-- Fatigue.
-Burning fat for fuel doesn’t work for everyone.
-Some people lack the genes that help us process fat, so they will not use it as efficiently.
-In the majority of people, adapting to fat burning ramps up the hypothalamic-pituitary-adrenal (HPA) axis, which gives you more energy.
-In some people, long-term carb restriction stresses the HPA axis, which makes you feel tired all the time.
+- Fatigue: Burning fat for fuel doesn’t work for everyone.
+In many people, burning fat for fuel ramps up the hypothalamic-pituitary-adrenal (HPA) axis, which gives you more energy.
+But in some people, long-term carb restriction stresses the HPA axis, which makes you feel tired all the time.

-The most effective way to get the carbs your body needs while staying within keto carb ranges is to choose one day per week to eat more high-quality carbs.
-On your carb re-feed day, you can add things like:
+When you’re carb cycling, you pick one day per week to eat more high-quality carbs (approximately 150 grams of net carbs).
+On your carb refeed day, you can add things like:

 - Sweet potato